FlisherOfatale/discord-playing/README.md

 Playing(client, {
 	live :  "In-Game",
-	games : ["Star Citizen"], 			// Array of Games, can be 1 or multiples format changed on v2.0.0 });
+	games : ["Star Citizen"], 			// Array of Games, can be 1 or multiples format changed on v2.0.0
+	//, required : "Streamers" 			// optional parameter, only use if you want to take action on people of a specific role
+	//, casesensitive : true, 		 	// optional, default to true
+	//, exactmatch : true, 				// optional, default to true, will match if the configured string is present in the activity or state
+});
 ```
 ###Multi-Servers Usage